Policy

 Benefit duration

-LOE benefits can continue to be paid beyond the 72-month period if a worker is participating and co-operating in health care measures or RTW activities, see 22-01-03, Workers’ Co-operation Obligations.
+LOE benefits can continue to be paid beyond the 72-month period if a worker is participating and co-operating in health care measures or RTW activities, refer to 22-01-03, Workers’ Co-operation Obligations.

 In some cases, a worker who completes an MR program may become involved in the RTW process with the injury employer.
 If RTW activities with the employer do not result in a return to suitable work, the WSIB may then provide the worker with a RTW assessment and, if necessary, a RTW plan (with training).